benferreira/jwks-server/README.md

 ### Test Mode

-If you want to it out without providing your own key, set the test mode environment variable, `TEST_MODE`.
+If you want to it out without providing your own key, set the test mode environment variable: `TEST_MODE`.
 It will generate a random key and serve the JWKS:

 ```sh
 export TEST_MODE=true